elavallee13/SocioSphere/StarterREADME.md

-se the following guidelines to set up your models and API routes:
+set the following guidelines to set up your models and API routes:

 ### Models